HomeDing/homeding.github.io/elements/touch.md

 tags: ["Element", "Input"]
 layout: "page.njk"
 excerpt: >
-  The TouchElement enables creating Actions by using touch input on the ESP32.
+  The TouchElement enables creating Actions by using touch input feature of the ESP32 than detects changes in the capacity e.g. when a finger is nearby.
 ---

-The touch functionality of the ESP32 is based on meassuring the capacity resistance on a free floating pad that changes when e.g. a finger gets nearby.
-This allows really cheap input implementations.
+This is a hardware supported detection available on some GPIO without further hardware requirements.
+This allows really cheap input implementations using a 1cm² pad under a isolation foil.

+The GPIO contact must not be touched directly.

 The touch functionality is not available on ESP8266 processor so this element will not be part of a ESP8266 firmware.

 When using an ESP8266 or other processors there are sensor boards using special chips or transistors to create a binary signal from a touch gesture.
 For these solutions a simple [DigitalInput Element] can be used as input element.

 There are also touch sensors implementations available that use 2 pins to probe for the capacity resistance using a ADC.
 But there is only one ADC input in the ESP8266 processors available.

 ## Connecting a Touch Sensor